Equifax (NYSE:EFX) Updates Q3 2021 Earnings Guidance

-Equifax (NYSE:EFX) last issued its quarterly earnings results on Tuesday, July 20th.
-The credit services provider reported $1.98 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.71 by $0.27.
-The business had revenue of $1.23 billion for the quarter, compared to analysts’ expectations of $1.16 billion.
-Equifax had a net margin of 13.60% and a return on equity of 29.81%.
+Equifax (NYSE:EFX) last posted its earnings results on Tuesday, July 20th.
+The credit services provider reported $1.98 earnings per share for the quarter, beating the consensus estimate of $1.71 by $0.27.
+Equifax had a net margin of 15.44% and a return on equity of 29.57%.
+The firm had revenue of $1.23 billion during the quarter, compared to analyst estimates of $1.16 billion.
+During the same period in the previous year, the firm earned $1.60 EPS.
 The business’s quarterly revenue was up 25.6% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $1.60 earnings per share.
-As a group, research analysts forecast that Equifax will post 7.07 EPS for the current fiscal year.
+Research analysts predict that Equifax will post 7.47 earnings per share for the current year.

-A number of research firms have weighed in on EFX.
-Royal Bank of Canada raised their price objective on shares of Equifax from $259.00 to $270.00 and gave the stock a sector perform rating in a report on Thursday.
-Morgan Stanley lifted their price target on Equifax from $201.00 to $220.00 and gave the stock an equal weight rating in a research note on Friday, April 23rd.
-Needham & Company LLC lifted their price target on Equifax from $260.00 to $288.00 and gave the company a buy rating in a report on Thursday.
-TheStreet upgraded Equifax from a c+ rating to a b rating in a report on Wednesday, April 21st.
-Finally, Barclays upped their price target on Equifax from $210.00 to $270.00 and gave the stock an overweight rating in a report on Wednesday, April 28th.
-Four equities research analysts have rated the stock with a hold rating, seven have given a buy rating and one has assigned a strong buy rating to the stock.
-The company has an average rating of Buy and an average price target of $205.96.
+Several equities analysts recently weighed in on the company.
+Truist lifted their price target on Equifax from $205.00 to $235.00 and gave the company a hold rating in a research note on Friday, July 23rd.
+Morgan Stanley upped their target price on Equifax from $220.00 to $241.00 and gave the stock an equal weight rating in a research note on Friday, July 23rd.
+Needham & Company LLC lifted their price target on shares of Equifax from $260.00 to $288.00 and gave the company a buy rating in a research note on Thursday, July 22nd.
+TheStreet raised shares of Equifax from a c+ rating to a b rating in a report on Wednesday, April 21st.
+Finally, The Goldman Sachs Group boosted their target price on shares of Equifax from $241.00 to $267.00 and gave the stock a neutral rating in a research note on Friday, July 23rd.
+Six analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company.
+The stock presently has an average rating of Buy and a consensus price target of $223.11.

-In other news, insider Sid Singh sold 9,186 shares of the firm’s stock in a transaction dated Wednesday, May 5th.
+In other news, insider Sid Singh sold 9,186 shares of the business’s stock in a transaction that occurred on Wednesday, May 5th.
 The stock was sold at an average price of $237.91, for a total transaction of $2,185,441.26.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-1.03% of the stock is currently owned by corporate insiders.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+Company insiders own 1.03% of the company’s stock.

 Equifax Inc provides information solutions and human resources business process outsourcing services for businesses, governments, and consumers.
 The company operates through four segments: U.S. Information Solutions (USIS), Workforce Solutions, International, and Global Consumer Solutions.
 The USIS segment offers consumer and commercial information services, such as credit information and credit scoring, credit modeling and portfolio analytics, locate, fraud detection and prevention, identity verification, and other consulting; mortgage services; financial marketing; and identity management services.